evereduardov/swift-bf/README.md

 * Compiler
 * REPL
 * Debugger - Step by step computation.
-* Virtual Machine
+* BF - Virtual Machine
 * Simple CLI
-* Beautiful Colors
+* Beautiful Interface
-* MacOs / Linux Compatible
+* MacOs / Linux Compatible through any swift compiler

-* Entirely written in swift
-* It is a swift package
+# Configure and Compile

+Compiled with Apple Swift version 4.0.3

+1. Create a new folder for the source code.
+2. Download all the swift files.
+3. Compile! (swiftc -O) for optimizations.
+4. Enjoy!

+# Images